witchcraftjs/expressit/README.md

 	- `extractTokens`, `getCursorInfo`, `getOppositeDelimiter`, `getSurroundingErrors` - useful for adding custom syntax highlighting.
 	- `prettyAst` - pretty prints a compact version of the ast for debugging
 	- other minor utilities - `isDelimiter`, `isQuote`, etc.
+- **Pre-Configured Example Parsers**
-- **Pre-Configured Parsers** - Includes a pre-configured boolean parser (intended for parsing shortcut contexts in a similar way to VS Code).
+	- Shortcut Context Parser / Boolean Parser - Intended for parsing shortcut contexts in a similar way to VS Code).
+	- Experimental parser with **SQL output support** - Create an easy to read query language that can be used to generate safe SQL queries (it's flexible, but built to integrate easily with drizzle).
 - **Lots of Docs and Tests**

 # Usage